roc-lang/roc/compiler/builtins/README.md

 ### builtins/mono/src/borrow.rs
 After we have all of this, we need to specify if the arguments we're passing are owned, borrowed or irrelvant.
 Towards the bottom of this file, add a new case for you builtin and specify each arg.
 Be sure to read the comment, as it explains this in more detail.

-## Specifying the uniqueness of a function
-### builtins/src/unique.rs
-One of the cool things about Roc is that it evaluates if a value in memory is shared between scopes or if it is used in just one place.
-If the value is used in one place then it is 'unique', and it therefore can be mutated in place.
-For a value created by a function, the uniqueness of the output is determined in part by the uniqueness of the input arguments.
-For example `List.single : elem -> List elem` can return a unique list if the `elem` is also unique.

-We have to define the uniqueness constraints of a function just like we have to define a type signature.
-That is what happens in `unique.rs`.
-This can be tricky so it would be a good step to ask for help on if it is confusing.

 ## Testing it
 ### solve/tests/solve_expr.rs
 To make sure that Roc is properly inferring the type of the new builtin, add a test to this file simlar to: